-Here are the steps of our admissions process, from getting your file ready, to the Admissions Committee's decision.
+Here are the steps of our admissions process, from preparing an application, to the Admissions Committee's decision.

 1. Read the following carefully

 - Our eligibility requirements (education, language, LSAT)